Chinese egret

-The Chinese egret or Swinhoe's egret (Egretta eulophotes) is a threatened species of egret from east Asia.
-The species was first described by Robert Swinhoe in 1860.
+The Chinese egret or Swinhoe's egret (Egretta eulophotes) is a threatened species of egret from east Asia, first described by Robert Swinhoe in 1860.

 Description

 The Chinese egret averages 68 cm in height.
 The plumage is white throughout the bird's life and resembles the little egret (Egretta garzetta).
 Outside the breeding season the bill is dusky with the basal portion being tannish peach and the lores and legs yellow green, while the iris is yellow.
 All individuals are similar in this season.
 In the breeding season the adults develop a luxuriant crest which is sometimes over 11 cm long.
 It also develops long lanceolate plumes on its breast and dorsal plumes extending beyond the tail, called aigrettes and similar to those of little egret.
 The bare parts change too, the bill becomes a bright, almost orange, yellow while the lores turn bright blue and the legs black with yellow feet.